 The purpose of the American Studies program at Fairfield University is for students to engage the idea of America as it has been culturally imagined and contested throughout history, both within and beyond U.S. national borders.
 Students also consider their own place, engagement, and responsibilities as participants in the unfolding narratives of America within a global context.
 Interdisciplinary in its goal, the program draws from a wide range of courses in the arts, humanities, and social sciences in order to help students develop the ability to read America, in all its manifestations, as a rich and dynamic cultural artifact.

-Offered as both a major and minor, our course variety allows you to create your own line of study, or a double major – combining American Studies with a traditional academic discipline – giving you some extra advantages towards future careers in business, law, education, public service or graduate studies.
+Offered as both a major and minor, our course variety allows students to create their own line of study, or a double major, combining American Studies with a traditional academic discipline, giving them some extra advantages towards future careers in business, law, education, public service, or graduate studies.

 Prerequisite: One American Studies Gateway course.

 The internship program allows students to gain on-site access experience in a wide variety of fields, including, but not limited to, law, marketing, magazine publishing.
 These positions are available upon recommendation of the program intern supervisor, under whose guidance the students assume the jobs, which require 10-15 hours a week.
 Students may take one internship for credit toward the American Studies major.
 Students may take a second internship for elective credit.
-Enrollment by permission of the program intern supervisor only.
+Enrollment by permission only.
+Previously AS 0350.

 Carolan (Modern Languages and Literatures)